XTreePath: A generalization of XPath to handle real world structural variation: Evaluation

 \section{Evaluation}

-In this section we aim to show that XTPaths can be utilized to complement and outperform the existing dominant method XPath.
+In this section we aim to show that XTreePaths can be utilized to complement and outperform the existing dominant method XPath.
 The method presented has no parameters that require tuning.
-Our goal is to design strong and practical method which can be easily extended under different scenarios.
+Our goal is to design robust and practical method which can be easily extended under different scenarios.

 In order to test the robustness of the methods, the percentage of the dataset used for training is varied.
 This allows a comprehensive comparison between the following three methods: